tse-lao/housebuying/src/pages/property/purchase-process.md

 ---
-title: Coming soon..
+title: Purchasing Process
-description: We will be writing something here..
+description: We help you through the full purchasing process.
 ---

 We will be writing a whole lot..
 ---

-## Please be patient...
+## Step by step guide..

+## the intial offer to closing, including signing the purchase agreement